Perturbative width of open rigid strings: Introduction

-In the following we consider the perturbative expansion of the extrinsic-curvature term and evaluate the width in the leading and next to leading order approximations expanded around the free (NG) string.
+In Sec.\ref{sec:WidthRigidStringLO} and \ref{sec:IntTerm_contribution}, we consider the perturbative expansion of the extrinsic-curvature term and evaluate the width of the leading- and next-to-leading order approximations expanded beyond the free NG string width, respectively.
+In Sec.\ref{sec:NumericalDiscussion} we discuss the behavior of the solution with the corresponding fits to lattice Monte Carlo data.
+We provide the concluding remarks in Sec.\ref{sec:Conclusions}.